 When I finished the article there was just something empty about it.
 I couldn't place it, and I'm still not sure I can now.
 It wasn't the article, just the process.
 What did I get from it?
 When Jay's on, he's one of the better social critics I can think of.
 I like his videos but haven't really followed him much since Ferguson.
-(That time feels so dark in retrospect.)
+(That time feels so distant, yet so present.)
 The point is, I appreciate him, but I'm not sure what the value is in reading the article.
 I gained some history into the man's background, but I didn't need it, and knowing the things I read doesn't particularly endear me any more or less to him.
 But I wasn't thinking about him with that feeling that followed, just this sort of thing.
 These articles, all of this...

 In the time where my mind needs something to focus on, while being entirely unable or unwilling to focus on my school work, I've been working on a process of dusting off old blog posts from around the web and republishing them here.
 Like it's a scrapbook or something.
 There are a bunch of reasons why I told myself there was value in doing this, but I think I'm going to find something interesting that I don't anticipate learning once it's done.